nawka12/nawka12/readme.md

 ### 👨‍💻 About Me

 <p align="left">
-  I'm a passionate developer from [Your Location].
-I love working on [Your Interests] and exploring new technologies.
+  I'm a passionate developer from Indonesia.
+I love working on Generative AI and exploring new technologies.
   <br /><br />
-  - 🔭 I’m currently working on [Your Project]
+  - 🔭 I’m currently working on Animagine XL with CagliostroLab.
   <br />
-  - 🌱 I’m currently learning [What you are learning]
+  - 🌱 I’m currently learning everything.
   <br />
-  - 👯 I’m looking to collaborate on [What you want to collaborate on]
+  - 👯 I’m looking to collaborate on Image Generation.
   <br />
-  - 🤔 I’m looking for help with [Where you need help]
+  - 🤔 I’m looking for help with Flutter.
   <br />
-  - 💬 Ask me about [What you can help with]
+  - 💬 Ask me about SDXL Training
   <br />
-  - 📫 How to reach me: [Your Email/Social Media]
+  - 📫 How to reach me: @kayfahaarukku on Twitter/X
   <br />
-  - 😄 Pronouns: [Your Pronouns]
+  - 😄 Pronouns: He/Him
   <br />
-  - ⚡ Fun fact: [A fun fact about you]
+  - ⚡ Fun fact: I made this with Cursor.
+Sorrry.
 </p>

 ---